 On the sugar-berry side of the pulp and flavor range are fig cultivars that are neither fully sugar figs nor fully berry figs and are commonly a mix of the two, sugar-berry.
 These dark-skinned figs have a light generic berry or fresh fruity flavor compared to the true berry figs’ intense flavors.
 They have fruit juice flavors, somewhat resinous, as opposed to berry jam or punch flavors.
 Sugar-berry cultivars include LSU Tiger, Florea, Hunt, and others.

-On the other side of the spectrum, between Honey and Citric Berry or Acid Berry (“Adriatic”) the flavor tends also toward Berry and also becomes fruity but in a less resinous way and with more of a honey or agave kick.
-Honey-berry or agave-berry describes the flavors of those figs in between the more focused Honey and the more focused Berry flavors.
+On the other side of the spectrum, between Honey and Tannin Berry, the flavor tends also toward berry and also becomes fruity but in a less resinous way and with more of a honey or agave kick.
+Honey-berry or agave-berry describes the flavors of those figs in between the more focused Honey and the more focused berry flavors.
 Along with sugar-berry and honey-berry, sugar-fruity and honey-fruity might help clarify what is meant by those “in-between” flavors.

 The skins of the honey-berry figs tend to be greenish-yellowish with light red and translucent pulp.
 Cultivars include Conadria, White Triana, Lyndhurst White, Brooklyn White, and others.
 Their pulps are darker than pink, lighter than berry red, partly honey, partly berry flavored.
 Occasionally, pulp can range to golden or to dark red.
 Mainly, the pulp is light red.
 Tasting more of juice than of jam, these figs have fresh, light berry flavors compared to the intense berry flavors of the full berry figs.